Eddycrack864/UVR5-UI/README.md

 - **Windows:** Double-click `status-checker.bat`.
 - **Linux:** Run `status-checker.sh` with `chmod +x status-checker.sh` and `./status-checker.sh`.

+## Docker Instance

+A more technical level is required for this type of use.
+You can use this Jupyter notebook to initialize UVR5 on virtual machines with GPU.
+This will install the entire UVR5 from the main branch of GitHub.

+### Requirements/Recommendations
+- Use the docker image `>= ubuntu/ubuntu:20.04`
+- At least `20 GB of storage minimum.` (Add more space for your models/training)
+- Use Jupyter `>= 7.3.1`
+- Configure port forwarding `9999 (UVR5-UI GUI)`
+- Install necessary drivers to use the GPU

+You can get the notebook here: [Jupyter Notebook](https://github.com/Eddycrack864/UVR5-UI/UVR_UI_Jupyter.ipynb) by iroaK

 ## Contributions
 If you want to participate and help me with this project feel free to create an [issue](https://github.com/Eddycrack864/UVR5-UI/issues) if something goes wrong or make a [pull request](https://github.com/Eddycrack864/UVR5-UI/pulls) to improve this project.